-Based on the information reviewed and the discussions, our board of directors, including a majority of the non-interested directors, concluded that fees payable to the Investment Adviser pursuant to the Investment Management Agreement were reasonable in relation to the services to be provided.
-Our board of directors did not assign relative weights to the above factors or the other factors considered by them.
-In addition, our board of directors did not reach any specific conclusion on each factor considered, but conducted an overall analysis of these factors.
+Based on the information reviewed and the discussions detailed above, our board of directors, including a majority of the directors who are not "interested persons" as defined in the 1940 Act, concluded that the fees payable to the Investment Adviser pursuant to the Investment Management Agreement were reasonable, and comparable to the fees paid by other management investment companies with similar investment objectives, in relation to the services to be provided.
+Our board of directors did not assign relative weights to the above factors or the other factors considered by it.
 Individual members of our board of directors may have given different weights to different factors.